jbornschein/mpi4py-examples/README.txt

 These programs use mpi4py (>= Version 1.0) to make MPI calls available to Python programs.

-At the FIAS, this library is installed on all "Ubuntu Jaunty" machines, it is not ionstalled on the old "Gutsy" machines.
-If you plan to install the library yourself, please download it from http://code.google.com/p/mpi4py.

 The documentation can be found at

    http://mpi4py.scipy.org/